The guides to our young leaders Meet our Board of Advisors

 Nikita is affectionately nicknamed Kity.
 She loves cuddles, hugs, and many kisses during advisory meetings.

 Jennifer Baird, LICSW, SAP- Jenn has always been involved in community organizing since she was a teenager.
 She always sought opportunities to help with the community at large.
 She volunteered for the Lawrence Community Partnership and was part of the Greater Lawrence Community Action Council Board of Directors in Massachusetts.
 She was also a member of the Human Rights Commission for the City of Lawrence.
-Jenn is a Licensed Independent Clinical Social Worker and is employed by Anthem EAP as a consultant.
+Jenn is a Licensed Independent Clinical Social Worker and manages EAP and Behavioral Health services.
 She also has a private practice in Bedford, NH as well as virtually.
 During the past several years, she has helped her three children learn how to become young community organizers and leaders by researching, planning, and implementing a drive that they all agree on.
 She and her family also volunteer for Habitat for Humanity as well as Bread & Roses in Lawrence, MA.
 Jenn's goal with Good Shepherds is to continue fostering the growth of children and young adults in becoming positive leaders of their communities and teaching others the impact we have as we help others.

 Mary Anne Young grew up in an active household devoted to volunteering to help others through both military organizations and family interests, including The Boys & Girls Club of Manchester.
 Sponsored by the Boy Scouts of America, Mary Anne has helped one of her grandsons with Scouting for Food for the past two years and volunteered with other community initiatives such as Good Shepherd’s Thanksgiving Brigade with her granddaughter, Brooke.
 Together with her husband, formerly in the food industry, she has been a volunteer with the New England Food Foundation, whose primary purpose is maintaining The Cape House in Sandwich, Massachusetts, providing a vacation retreat for qualifying children throughout New England.
 With 27 years of experience, Mary Anne brings enthusiasm for education and the love of children of all ages to her teaching.
 She is currently a reading specialist at and the Literacy Lab Coordinator for Learning Skills Academy in Rye, New Hampshire.
 Mary Anne’s life motto: “With just a little bit of help, everyone needs to be recognized for their abilities, not their limitations.”